 From the 'Amusements' section, Los Angeles Times, May 27, 1888

 Souvenir Booklet Cover, Collection of the Huntington Library

 Within a year of its construction, the brick storefront on Main Street through which panorama visitors entered, called ''Panorama Building,' was home many business ventures, its owners quickly capitalizing on the prestige of the art work and its instantly recognizable address.
-Not only was it home to the painted battle scene, but also served as a warehouse for the Bancroft Piano Company; a rehearsal hall for the vocal section of the Philharmonic Society; the meeting space for the Young Man's Prohibition Club as well as the Harrison and Morton Club, a Republican party group; and Miss B.M.
+The rotunda was home to the painted battle scene, and the brick block served as a warehouse for the Bancroft Piano Company; a rehearsal hall for the vocal section of the Philharmonic Society; the meeting space for the Young Man's Prohibition Club as well as the Harrison and Morton Club, a Republican party group; and Miss B.M.
 Tobin's millinery, directly adjacent to the offices of W.O.
 Merithew, architect.
 The Evening Express newspaper had its offices in the building, and the Olmstead and Wales Panorama Bookstore was also an early tenant.

 Panorama Building, 1890s.

-As the city continued to grow and change, the painting was removed, and the rotunda began to take on an array of ventures, some suitable, some not, to its magnificent size and original artistic intent.
-Throughout the 1890s and early 1900s, the rotunda housed Empire Stables, also seen in the above image.
-In 1906 it was configured into a grand state-of-the-art roller skating rink, promising exersize and enjoyment for all ages, shown in advertisements touting polite instructors and special lunchtime classes for businesspeople.
+The painting was sold and removed to San Francisco in 1889, and the rotunda began to take on an array of ventures, some suitable, some not, to its magnificent size and original artistic intent.
+Throughout the 1890s and early 1900s, the rotunda housed Empire Stables, seen in the above image.
+In 1906 it was configured into a grand, state-of-the-art roller skating rink, promising exersize and enjoyment for all ages, shown in advertisements touting polite instructors and special lunchtime classes for businesspeople.